pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 # Shared ingress issuer

-Tanzu Application Platform's shared ingress issuer is an on-platform representation of a _certificate authority_.
-It is an easy way to set up TLS for the entire platform.
-All participating components will get their ingress certificates issued by it.
+The Tanzu Application Platform shared ingress issuer is an on-platform representation of a _certificate authority_.
+It is a way to set up TLS for the entire platform.
+All participating components get their ingress certificates issued by it.

 This is the recommended best practice for issuing ingress certificates on Tanzu Application Platform.
-Learn about its [prerequisites](#prerequisites).

-The ingress issuer is designated by the single TAP configuration value `shared.ingress_issuer`.
+The ingress issuer is designated by the single Tanzu Application Platform configuration value `shared.ingress_issuer`.
 It refers to a `cert-manager.io/v1/ClusterIssuer`.

 By default, a self-signed issuer is used.
 It's called `tap-ingress-selfsigned` and has [limitations](#limitations-self-signed).

-It is recommended to [replace](#replace) the default with your own issuer.
+VMware recommends you [replace](#replace) the default with your own issuer.

 [Component-level configuration of TLS](#override) takes precedence and can be mixed with the ingress issuer.